Differentially Private Spectral Graph Clustering: Balancing Privacy, Accuracy, and Efficiency: Matrix Shuffling Mechanism

-First, we would like to make an observation that the graph structure is invariant to permutations, so instead of releasing the adjacency matrix $\mathbf{A}$, releasing $\mathbf{P} \mathbf{A} \mathbf{P}^{\top}$ with any permutation matrix $\mathbf{P}$ will give the same information about the graph structure.
-With this insight, we consider releasing $\mathbf{P} \mathbf{A} \mathbf{P}^{\top}$ with a random permutation and show how to use the so-called shuffling amplification results~\cite{feldman2022hiding} to amplify the DP guarantees induced by the graph perturbation mechanism which is defined next. \\
+First, we would like to make an observation that the graph structure is invariant to permutations, so instead of releasing the adjacency matrix $\mathbf{A}$, releasing $\mathbf{P} \mathbf{A} \mathbf{P}^{\top}$ with any permutation matrix $\mathbf{P}$ will give the same information about the graph structure and in particular does not affect the error rate given in Def.~\ref{def:error_rate}.
+With this insight, we consider releasing $\mathbf{P} \mathbf{A} \mathbf{P}^{\top}$ with a random permutation and show how to use the so-called shuffling amplification results~\citep{feldman2022hiding} to amplify the DP guarantees induced by the graph perturbation mechanism which is defined next. \\

 \begin{definition}[Graph Perturbation Mechanism]